Will Benson Player Props: Reds vs. Cubs

-Will Benson -- with a slugging percentage of .621 in his past 10 games, including one home run -- will be in action for the Cincinnati Reds versus the Chicago Cubs, with Drew Smyly on the mound, on August 2 at 8:05 PM ET.
+On Thursday, Will Benson (batting .207 in his past 10 games) and the Cincinnati Reds play the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
+First pitch is at 8:05 PM ET.

-He racked up two extra-base hits in his last appearance (2-for-4 with a double, a triple and an RBI) against the Cubs.

 Will Benson Game Info & Props vs. the Cubs